 Women’s Empowerment in Action

-The M-WEF baseline survey was piloted in late 2020 with red pepper communities in India and cinnamon communities in Indonesia.
-This provided us with the opportunity to refine the model and identify a partner to digitize data-collection and analysis.
-It is now being rolled out across our key supply chains, starting with our other iconic raw materials.
+The M-WEF baseline is being rolled out across our key supply chains, starting with our iconic raw materials.
 While deploying M-WEF, we are engaging with our suppliers to run projects focused on improving women’s resiliency and that of their communities.

 Grown for Good Partnerships

 Projects in partnership with our Grown for Good framework include financial management training for female farmers and providing clean drinking water to rural farming communities.

 Providing Community Support

 Our community support includes funding the installation of gender-specific sanitation facilities on farms, financial training for women, development of daycare centers and more.